strurt/cramers_linear_eq/README.md

 # cramers_linear_eq
-the flow of the code is as follows:

 Include necessary header files for input/output, string manipulation, vectors, and math operations Define a global vector unknown_values to store unique unknown values (variables) Create a class Indivisual to represent individual terms in an equation.
 This class initializes the term by extracting its coefficient, unknown value, and operator sign